lauraoprisan/human-library/README.md

 Worked on:
-- solved multiple comments - delete option
-- sort look after sorting
+- part of filter look

 Problems: